medelfor/surreal-docs-documentation/surdocs/docs/basics/quickstart.md

 a console/terminal of your choice (Windows CMD, PowerShell, etc.) and navigate to the root directory[1] of your Unreal Engine project.

+``attention
+We strongly discourage usage of `git bash` terminal as it does not support several features vital for Surreal Docs to operate correctly.
+``

 When done, please run the following command in your console:
 ```
 surdocs init